 These are actual wholesalers in the traditional sense: they don't sell to the public, at any price, simply because they're not equipped for that.
 They make or distribute only a handful of things, but they make or distribute a lot of them, and they leave the selling to others, like stores, or you, or the first kind of "drop-ship" business discussed above.

-The prices that you'll get here can make you competitive on eBay, but sourcing and selling products from these kinds of companies is definitely not as simple as the "Search Google, find drop-shipper, give MasterCard, click, profit!" model marketed by the previous two kinds of companies.
-Instead, you'll need to approach these companies like a business, as a bona-fide business, in a business-to-business transaction, the old-fashioned way.
+The prices that you'll get here can make you competitive on eBay, but sourcing and selling products from these kinds of companies are definitely not as simple as the "Search Google, find drop-shipper, give MasterCard, click, profit" model marketed by the previous two kinds of companies.
+Instead, you'll need to approach these companies like a business, as a bonafide business, in a business-to-business transaction, the old-fashioned way.

 Since these companies aren't selling to just anyone that can pony up a credit card payment after stumbling across their website, you'll actually have something of a competitive advantage in your pricing and margins if there's demand for your product.
 And, as it turns out, most of these kinds of companies aren't interested in having you pay a fee in order to do business with them.
 They make money by selling goods, not memberships.

-But There Are Great Reviews of Drop-Shipper X-Y-Z!But Drop-Shipper A-B-C is a Certified Solutions Provider!
+There Are Great Reviews of Drop-Shipper X-Y-Z but Drop-Shipper A-B-C Is a Certified Solutions Provider

 So what gives?
 Why are there so many fabulous reviews of the first two business types above, with very little about the caveats?
 In general, the reviews that you'll see for the first two types of business above are so great because they are created in one of two ways:

 - By the companies themselves, building multiple review websites or "independent" blogs, then optimizing them carefully to ensure that they appear at the top of Google search results.